mm80843/T3.5/docs/Benef/PBN__Benef_1228.md

 ## Articles mentionning this Benefit

 * [What our response to the COVID-19 pandemic tells us of our capacity to respond to climate change](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_257.md)

+## Name of the Benefit

+Recognizing the health consequences of climate change enhances the perception of urgency and motivates action to mitigate climate change.